-Hiking, trekking and mountaineering can be strenuous activities and thus they require high performance clothing which keeps you comfortable in various conditions.
-The performance of a garment greatly depends on the material it is made of.
-The most common materials found in clothing for hiking are polyester, Merino wool, down (for insulation), nylon and other synthetic materials.
-Merino wool is primarily used for base layers (see our in-depth comparison of Base Layer Materials) and socks (blended with other materials) but can be used for mid-layers as well.
+Hiking, trekking and mountaineering are strenuous activities which require high performance clothing that keeps you comfortable no matter the conditions.
+The performance of a garment greatly depends on the material out of which it is made.
+The most common materials for hiking clothing are polyester, Merino wool, down (for insulation), nylon and other synthetic materials.
+Merino wool is primarily used for base layers (see our in-depth comparison of Base Layer Materials) and socks (blended with other materials) but can also be used for mid-layers.
 Merino wool is known for its breathability, temperature regulation, odor-resistance and soft, non itchy feel.
-Because of that it’s highly appreciated among hikers, mountaineers and other outdoor enthusiasts who need high performance clothing for their demanding trips.
-Please note that Merino wool is not only suitable for cold weather but also for warm weather as it it can be knitted into very thin fabrics that will perform great also during summer days.
+Because of that it’s popular among hikers, mountaineers and other outdoor enthusiasts who need high performance clothing for their demanding trips.
+Please note that Merino wool is not only suitable for cold weather but also for warm weather because it it can be knitted into very thin fabrics which are perfect for warm summer days.

 Source of Merino wool

 Merino wool is a 100% natural material which is shorn from one of the most ancient breeds of sheep, the Merino sheep.
 The Merino sheep most likely originates from North Africa but is today bred in many different countries.
 However, Australian Merino sheep are considered to produce the finest wool due to the beneficial climate, air and food there.
 Merino wool is, unlike regular wool, soft and not itchy as its ultrafine fibers measure only up to 24 microns in diameter.
 In comparison, an average human hair measures 100 microns in diameter.
 Therefore, Merino wool is perfect for clothing that is worn against the skin.